Ballet Fantastique

-Ballet Fantastique is an American ballet theater company based in Eugene, Oregon.
-Founded in 2000, Ballet Fantastique creates and performs all-original dance theater repertoire.
-The company became a resident company at Eugene's Hult Center for the Performing Arts in 2014 and tours across the US and internationally.
+Ballet Fantastique is an American contemporary ballet company and nonprofit performing arts organization based in Eugene, Oregon.
+Founded in 2000, the company creates and presents original narrative dance theater works blending ballet, live music, and cross-disciplinary collaboration.
+Ballet Fantastique is a resident company at the Hult Center for the Performing Arts and presents annual seasons locally while touring throughout the Pacific Northwest and internationally.